Here we run through a few best-practices when building an enterprise architecture roadmap, and provide a structure to set your course.

 These roadmaps explore in-flight and proposed change initiatives as the HOW and use actual date/time properties for WHEN the changes are going to happen.
 They require a deeper understanding of Project Portfolio Management (PPM) approaches and the transformational side of the business.
 However, they are limited when dealing with interdependencies.
 While they provide one-degree-of-separation analysis, mapping programs and projects to the ‘things’ in the business they directly impact, they don’t go any deeper than that.

-As you mature in your roadmapping approach, you will find yourself asking TWO critical questions: is our target state possible in and of itself? … and … is it actually possible to get to our desired target state from where we are today?
+As you mature in your enterprise architecture roadmapping, you will find yourself asking TWO critical questions: is our target state possible in and of itself? … and … is it actually possible to get to our desired target state from where we are today?
 We call this “feasibility analysis” and “reachability analysis”.

-Using ABACUS, you can model multiple scenarios as separate ‘architectures’, comparing planned states with actual states.
+Using ABACUS, you can model multiple scenarios as separate ‘architectures’, comparing planned states with current states.
 The planned states can be project architectures or transition architectures and ultimately target architectures.
-Comparing each scenario to the baseline or current states will help determine its viability.
+Comparing each scenario to the baseline or current state will help determine their viability.
 The path/collection of architectures from the current state architecture through the transition architectures to the target architecture IS the roadmap.
-If one exists it proves feasibility and reachability.

 Every organization does roadmapping.
-More sophisticated enterprise architecture groups are turning to tools which allow them to keep dynamic, up-to-date views of both IT and business future states, and to present these to other business groups clearly, using rich visuals.
+More mature enterprise architecture teams are turning to tools which allow them to keep dynamic, up-to-date views of both IT and business future states, and to present these to colleagues, using rich visuals.

-This style of future state modeling and optimization and the certainty it can give to business planning is exactly what we wanted to enable when we designed the ABACUS toolset.
+This style of future state modeling and optimization and the certainty it can give to business planning is exactly what we wanted to enable in designing the ABACUS toolset.
 We believe it is one of our core capabilities, and one we do better than any other tool on the market.